 NAP Consistency in Local SEO: Why It Matters

-Last Updated on 25 September 2025 by Dorian Menard
+Last Updated on 23 October 2025 by Dorian Menard

 Getting your business found online starts with one fundamental truth: if Google can’t verify who you are, where you are, and how to contact you, nothing else in local SEO matters.
-NAP consistency—keeping your Name, Address, and Phone number identical across every online platform—isn’t just a best practice.
-It’s the foundation that determines whether your business shows up in local search results at all.

-Quick Tips to Ensure NAP Consistency:
+Quick Tips to Ensure NAP Accuracy:

-- Regularly audit your listings on Google, directories, and social media.
+• Regularly audit your listings on Google, directories, and social media.

-- Implement schema markup on your website to help search engines validate your details.
+• Implement schema markup on your website to help search engines validate your details.

 What Is NAP Consistency?
 (And Why Google Cares)

-NAP stands for Name, Address, Phone number—the three pieces of information that identify your business across the digital landscape.
+NAP stands for Name, Address, Phone number, the three pieces of information that identify your business across the digital landscape.

 Here’s what most business owners don’t understand: Google doesn’t just look at your Google Business Profile to verify your business.
-The search giant cross-references your NAP data across hundreds of sources—from major directories like Yelp and Yellow Pages to niche industry sites and local business aggregators.
+The search giant cross-references your NAP data across hundreds of sources, from major directories like Yelp and Yellow Pages to niche industry sites and local business aggregators.

 This process, called citation validation, helps Google determine three critical factors: